ParvNarang/LineFollowing-ServingRobot/README.md

   - 2 x DC Motors
   - 4 x Wheels

-# FUTREPLAN
+# FUTUREPLAN
-To make use of RFIDs to check status location.
+To make use of RFIDs to check the status location.